-Discomfort in the chest has many potential causes.
-Chest pain due to heart issues may be described as tightness, burning, or a crushing or full sensation, and may be associated with shortness of breath, nausea, dizziness, cold sweats, vomiting, or radiation to the back, neck shoulder, or jaw.
+Chest pain due to heart issues may be experienced as tightness, burning, fullness, or a crushing sensation.
+This feeling may be accompanied by shortness of breath, nausea, dizziness, cold sweats, or vomiting, and the pain may radiate to the back, neck, shoulder, or jaw.

 Causes & Risk Factors